Minnesota United FC: 2018 season

 MNUFC lost two key players - midfielders Kevin Molino and Ethan Finlay - to season-ending knee injuries early in the 2018 season.
 Shortly before Finlay's injury, the team signed its first Designated Player; Darwin Quintero joined Minnesota United from Liga MX's Club América.
 Despite joining the team after five matches had already been played, Quintero led the team for 2018 in both goals (11) and assists (15).
 On July 4, 2018, Quintero scored a hat trick in a home match versus Toronto FC, the first in Minnesota United's history.
 Colombian forward Ángelo Rodríguez joined the club as its second Designated Player later in the season.
 MNUFC averaged nearly 24,000 fans per match during its second year at TCF Bank Stadium, including a crowd of 52,242 at the final match in their temporary home.
 The team managed 10 wins at home, but struggled on the road with only one victory.

+On June 29, 2018, player Collin Martin came out publicly as gay, making him at the time the only out gay man in any of the big five American sports leagues or any top-division professional men's national soccer leagues.
+He was also reported at the time to be the only active male professional soccer player to be openly gay.